 You can find no-minimum-balance checking accounts at traditional banks as well as online-only banks, giving you a number of different choices to compare.
-We’ve rounded up our five top picks for the best no-minimum-balance checking accounts to help you start your research.
+We’ve rounded up our four top picks for the best no-minimum-balance checking accounts to help you start your research.

 - Best for overdraft flexibility: Capital One 360 Checking

 - Best for cash back rewards: Discover Cashback Debit